dbrady/rspec-junklet/README.md

 Junklet data is fixture data that:

 * We essentially don't care about,
+* But we might need it to conform to a certain format,
-* But we might want to test for equality somewhere later,
+* And we might want to test for equality somewhere later,
 * And we might need to be unique between runs in case a spec crashes and SQLServer fails to clean up the test database